slavrinc/DenialAppealSystem/README.md

 2. Run choco install make

 I promise, this is the absolutely last thing you will have to download, and you may even use it long term since you're a fan of the terminal.

+To run the program:
+1. In the command prompt, go into the directory with the Makefile.
+It should just be .../DenialAppealSystem/
+2. type 'make' to make the file
+3. Run the program using the command java -cp "postgresql-42.2.18.jar;." src/DenialAppealSystem.java

+If this doesn't work for you or throws errors like we were getting before, we may need to run the program using multiple jar files.
+But we'll cross that path when we get to it. :)